weirdalsuperfan/Sanseido-Definitions/README.md

 # Sanseido Definitions Plugin for Anki

-This is a plugin for [Anki](http://ankisrs.net/), an open source flashcard system.
+This is a plugin for the 2.0 version of [Anki](http://ankisrs.net/), an open source flashcard system.
 It pulls simplified J-J definitions from [sanseido.net](http://www.sanseido.net)'s デイリーコンサイス国語辞典 (Daily Concise Kokugo Jiten).
 This is a fork from the original, the AnkiWeb page of which can be found [here](https://ankiweb.net/shared/info/1967553085).
 This version allows you to retrieve definitions even when your field is not a single, perfect word.
 For example, 複雑な (particle attached), 川上・川下, or even entire sentences.
 It also works even if your expression is conjugated!

 ## Usage